Ciarán Hinds

-Hinds is also known for his voice role as Grand Pabbie, the Troll King in the animated film Frozen (2013) and its sequel, Frozen II (2019).
+Known for his distinctively deep voice, Hinds is also known for his voice role as Grand Pabbie, the Troll King in the animated film Frozen (2013) and its sequel, Frozen II (2019).
 He played General Zakharow in Red Sparrow (2018).
 He also portrayed Steppenwolf in Zack Snyder's Justice League (2017) and its 2021 director's cut.

-His television roles include Julius Caesar in the series Rome, DCI James Langton in Above Suspicion, and Mance Rayder in Game of Thrones.
-In addition, Hinds appeared in series 3 of Shetland (TV series) (2016), produced by ITV.
-As a stage actor Hinds has spent periods with the Royal Shakespeare Company, the Royal National Theatre, and six seasons with Glasgow Citizens' Theatre, and he has continued to work on stage throughout his career.
+His television roles include Julius Caesar in the series Rome, DCI James Langton in Above Suspicion, Mance Rayder in Game of Thrones, and Captain Sir John Franklin in The Terror.
+In addition, Hinds appeared in season 3 of Shetland (2016), produced by ITV.

+As a stage actor Hinds has spent periods with the Royal Shakespeare Company and the Royal National Theatre, and six seasons with Glasgow Citizens' Theatre.
+Hinds has continued to work on stage throughout his career.
 In 2020, he was listed at number 31 on The Irish Times list of Ireland's greatest film actors.

 Early life

-Hinds was born on 9 February 1953 in Belfast, Northern Ireland.
+Hinds was born in Belfast, Northern Ireland, on 9 February 1953.
 Raised as a Catholic in north Belfast, he was one of five children and the only son of his doctor father, Gerry, and schoolteacher and amateur actress mother, Moya.

 He was an Irish dancer in his youth and was educated at Holy Family Primary School and St Malachy's College.
-After leaving St Malachy's, he then attended the College of Business Studies before enrolling as a law student at Queen's University Belfast, but was soon persuaded to pursue acting and abandoned his studies at Queen's to enrol at the Royal Academy of Dramatic Art, finishing in 1975.
+After leaving St Malachy's he attended the College of Business Studies before enrolling as a law student at Queen's University Belfast but was soon persuaded to pursue acting and abandoned his studies at Queen's to enrol at the Royal Academy of Dramatic Art, finishing in 1975.